-We leveraged our observations from the pilot LAPC trial to prepare our GC4711 clinical trials in combination with SBRT.
-We have successfully completed Phase 1 trials of intravenous GC4711 in healthy volunteers and initiated a Phase 1/2 trial in patients with NSCLC, in October 2020, which we refer to as the GRECO-1 trial.
-The GRECO-1 trial is supported in part by a Small Business Innovation Research grant from the NCI of the National Institutes of Health, or NIH, for the investigation of our dismutase mimetics in combination with SBRT for the treatment of lung cancer.
-We intend for this trial to assess the anti-cancer efficacy and safety of GC4711 in combination with SBRT.
-Subsequently, we intend to assess the anti-cancer efficacy and safety of GC4711 in combination.
-We expect to report initial data from this trial in the first half of 2022.
+We used our observations from the pilot LAPC trial to inform the design of our rucosopasem clinical trials in combination with SBRT.
+We initiated a Phase 1/2 trial in patients with NSCLC in October 2020, which we refer to as the GRECO-1 trial.
+The GRECO-1 trial is supported in part by a Small Business Innovation Research grant from the National Cancer Institute, or NCI, of the National Institutes of Health, or NIH, for the investigation of our dismutase mimetics in combination with SBRT for the treatment of lung cancer.
+We intend for this trial to assess the anti-cancer efficacy and safety of rucosopasem in combination with SBRT.
+We also initiated a Phase 2b trial of rucosopasem in combination with SBRT in patients with LAPC in May 2021, which we refer to as the GRECO-2 trial.
+In the future, we intend to assess the anti-cancer efficacy and safety of rucosopasem in combination with SBRT and a checkpoint inhibitor in patients with NSCLC.